An easy turkey bolognese recipe that can be made with low-fat turkey mince or leftover roast turkey from Christmas.

 Instructions

-- Heat the oil in a shallow casserole and gently fry the onion, garlic, carrot and celery until soft.
-This should take about 3-4 minutes.
+- In a shallow casserole, heat the oil and gently fry the onion, garlic, carrot, and celery until they become soft.
+This should take around 3-4 minutes.1 tablespoon Olive Oil, 1 Onion, 3 Garlic Cloves, 1 Carrot, 1 Celery Stick

-- Turn the heat up and add the chopped bacon and turkey mince (if you are using leftover cooked turkey this needs to be added at the end of cooking) and cook until the mince has changed colour and the bacon is cooked.
+- Increase the heat and add the chopped bacon and turkey mince.
+If you're using leftover cooked turkey, add it towards the end of cooking.
+Cook until the mince changes colour and the bacon is cooked.3 Streaky Bacon rashers, 500 g Turkey Mince

-- Stir in the tomato puree, Worcestershire sauce, dried Italian herbs, passata and chicken stock pot or cube.
-Give it a stir then add the milk and sugar.
+- Stir in the tomato puree, Worcestershire sauce, dried Italian herbs, passata, and chicken stock pot or cube.
+Mix well, then add the milk and sugar.2 tablespoon Tomato Puree, 1 teaspoon Worcestershire Sauce, 3 teaspoon Dried Italian Herbs, 1 Chicken Stock Pot, 500 g Passata, 100 ml Milk, 1 teaspoon Sugar

-- Simmer on a low heat for 20 minutes until cooked (if you are using leftover cooked turkey add it to the sauce for the last 5 minutes of cooking), then season and scatter over the basil and grated Parmesan before serving.
+- Simmer on a low heat for 20 minutes until it's cooked.
+If you're using leftover cooked turkey, add it for the final 5 minutes of cooking.
+Season and serve with basil and Parmesan.2 tablespoon Basil, 75 g Parmesan, Salt and Pepper

 Katherine